MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

 To build your data ingestion, follow these steps:

-1. **Load your source documents**: Ensure that your document has a meaningful text as the embedding model takes only text as input.
+1. **Load your source documents**: Ensure that your document has a meaningful text as the embedding model takes only text as a input.

 1. **Split into chunks**: Ensure you split the document to avoid API call failures as the embedding model has an input token limitation.